 Find out more about what we do and why we do it

-We ask all guests queuing in the courtyard to be respectful of our neighbours and the wider community.
+We ask all guests entering and leaving via our courtyard to be respectful of our neighbours and the wider community.

 Homelessness in the City of Bristol has received much publicity over many years.
 Various official surveys have suggested that we have the largest numbers of homeless outside of London.
 There is also a range of views as to what extent the situation has improved since the 1980’s.
 One thing is certain that those who are roofless, sleeping rough around the city, have the most appalling conditions to contend with.
 It was for them that the Julian Trust was originally set up.
 Of those who present themselves at the Night Shelter many have been, or feel, rejected by society.
 Some are bewildered, confused, suspicious, even angry.
 They all share the burdens of poverty, loneliness and the inability at times to cope with life’s basic demands.